johnsoneyo/self-runner/README.md

 ## Self Runner

-Self runner is a basic agent using ubuntu 18 arch to run github action build events, The self runner hosted is inspired by @mjhea0 and modified to work for repositories and not organisations.
+Self runner is a basic agent using ubuntu 18 arch to run github action build events, The self runner hosted is inspired by [Michael Herman](https://github.com/mjhea0) and modified to work for repositories and not organisations.

 ### Docker ENV Variables